 Interestingly, the breadth of responses shown here go far beyond the articles online that promote certain composers from Africa - or “black” composers – as the ones to know, to watch out for, etc.

-Therefore, alongside the composers that do have significant national representation online, there is an essential need for resources that fully represent the African compositional landscape, allowing results of online searches for “African composers” to present a fuller variety of what is available.
+Therefore, alongside the composers that do have significant representation online, there is an essential need for resources that fully represent the African compositional landscape, allowing results of online searches for “African composers” to present a fuller representation of what is available.

 A Global Solution?